cwrc/CWRC-Writer-Dev-Docs/README.md

 ##### Commits

-To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run commit` which uses commitizen to create commits that adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )
+To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run cm` (or in some cases the script name may be `commit` so run `npm run commit`.
+Just check the scripts property of the package.json to confirm.) which uses commitizen to create commits that adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )

 The NPM `ghooks` package (ghooks has just been replaced by [husky](https://github.com/typicode/husky) so we'll soon have to upgrade) is used to add two pre-commit git hooks that will check that all tests pass and that code coverage is 100% (as caluclated by istanbul) before allowing a commit to proceed.
 The hooks are set in package.json: